China Express Airlines: History

 China Express Airlines, also known as Huaxia Airlines, is China's first private regional airline.
 The airline was established in May 2006 and is owned by Cathay Fortune (40%), High Zero (25%), Tampines International (24%) and others (11%).

 On August 28, 2010, a China Express Airlines Bombardier Bombardier CRJ200 regional jet scraped the ground on landing at Guiyang Airport in southwest China.
 No one was injured during the incident.
 On 1 September 2010, China's Civil Aviation Administration ordered the airline to suspend operations after a landing incident at Guiyang Longdongbao International Airport in which an aircraft's right wing made contact with the runway during landing.
 The airline was ordered to review its safety regulations and perform an investigation into the incident.
 On 6 September, Chinese authorities allowed the airline to resume partial operations; according to a spokesperson, the company planned to resume full operations within two weeks.

 Corporate affairs

 The airline was previously headquartered on the grounds of Chongqing Jiangbei International Airport in Chongqing.

+Destinations

+China Express Airlines has Codeshare agreements with the following airlines: